CumulusNetworks/docs/content/cumulus-linux/System-Configuration/HTTP-API.md

 {{%notice note%}}

-All URLs must use HTTPS, rather than HTTP.
+All URLs must use HTTPS, rather than instead of HTTP.

 {{%/notice%}}